top of page

 The Moon Cake Painting Activity at the Nihao School wasn't just another event; it was a testament to the power of family, unity, and togetherness.
 Through art, families not only expressed themselves but also rediscovered the values that make the Mid-Autumn Festival so special.

 In a world where we often get caught up in the daily hustle, such moments remind us of the importance of slowing down, coming together, and cherishing the traditions that bind us.
 The Nihao School Play Parenting Class is more than just a class; it's an experience, a memory, a tradition in the making.
+Cultural Importance:

 Mooncakes are done!